 22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 The guitar is a fretted musical instrument that typically has six strings.
 It is usually held flat against the player’s body and played by strumming or plucking the strings with the dominant hand while simultaneously pressing selected strings against frets with the fingers of the opposite hand.
 Today, there is a craze for learning guitar.
 So many young generations are in love with this musical instrument.
 These young generations are getting influenced by great singers.
 But, before learning, you need to know the guitar parts.
 So you can replace them if it gets damaged.
-There are two types, acoustic and electric.
+There are two types: acoustic and electric.
 Acoustic guitar parts and electric guitar parts have various common parts.
 These parts of a guitar are assembled to make a proper musical instrument.
-In this article, we will see all those parts with their names & diagram.
+In this article, we will see all those parts with their names & diagrams.

 Guitar Parts Diagram